2012 Chevrolet Volt Interior

 - "The white center stack in my test vehicle added a clean and Apple-esque feel to the interior and the buttonless center stack, which uses touch sensitive spots, are easy to use and add to the clean feel.
 This is the most thoughtful design and best executed interior Chevy has ever created." -- The Detroit News

-The Volt’s cargo space is small compared with other upscale midsize cars and hybrids.
-At only 10.6 cubic feet, the Volt has half as much space as the Toyota Prius, which has 21.6 cubic feet of room.
+The 2012 Chevy Volt’s cargo space is small compared with those of other upscale midsize cars and hybrids.
+At only 10.6 cubic feet, the Volt has less than half as much space as the Toyota Prius, which has 21.6 cubic feet of room.
 Reviewers like the Volt’s hatchback design because it makes loading stuff easier, but most are disappointed with the limited cargo space.

 - "The trunk is fairly narrow in back, but it's deep and large enough to be useful.
 Rear seat backs fold almost flat to increase cargo space." -- Consumer Guide